trustedsec/trevorc2/README.md

 ```

 ## Dockerfile
-Uses an alpine-based Dockerfile to deploy trevorC2, handy for quick deployement on cloud providers.
+Uses an alpine-based Dockerfile to deploy trevorC2, handy for quick deployment on cloud providers.
 Example below:

 ```bash